 When Should My Pet Be Spayed/Neutered?

 The answer to this question is dependent on your pet’s breed/size, but these procedures are typically performed within the first six months of a pet’s life.
-For some pets, we may recommend spaying/neutering at two months.
+For some pets, we may recommend spaying/neutering at three months.
 Other pets can be safely spayed/neutered at up to 6 months of age.

 What If I Want My Pet to Have a Litter?

 Many pet owners want their pet to have puppies or kittens because of the “cuteness factor” or because they wish to sell them or give them away.
 Of course, what you choose to do with YOUR pet is entirely up to you, but it’s important to keep something in mind: Every pet that’s sold or given to someone takes the place of a pet awaiting a loving home at an animal shelter.
 Therefore, by spaying/neutering your pet, you could actually end up helping with the adoption efforts of shelters in your area.